Baby Felix

 Baby Felix (ベイビーフィリックス, Beibī Firikkusu) is a Japanese children's animated television program that follows the adventures of a young Felix the Cat and infant versions of the characters from Joe Oriolo's Felix television program from the 1950s.
 It is the third Felix television series.
-It was launched by Oriolo's son, Don Oriolo in 2000 with NHK Educational, NEC Interchannel and AEON Studios of Japan.
+It was launched by Oriolo's son, Don Oriolo, in 2000, with JBC Educational, NEC Interchannel, AEON Studios of Japan and SMEC Media & Entertainment of Taiwan.
 The show consists of 26 half-hour episodes.
 It follows in the long line of "Baby Cartoon Revivals" alongside such shows as Muppet Babies, Baby Looney Tunes, Tom & Jerry Kids, and The Flintstone Kids.
-All 26 episodes were released in Bulgaria on 9 DVDs by A-Design.
-In Italy the series aired during 2008 on Rai 2.
-In 2010, DVDs have been released in Hungary as well.

 The series became available on Peacock on July 15, 2020.
 It is also now available on The Roku Channel.

 Summary

-This is the story of when Felix was still a small child and was called “Baby Felix”.
+This is the story of when Felix was still a small child and was called "Baby Felix".
 He is so smart, full of curiosity, vitality and also has a big dream for his future.
 The story begins with a miracle.
-Baby Felix, who dreams of becoming a Major League player, incredibly travels forward in time to his future.
-There he meets the adult version of himself and discovers that he has become a Major League player!
+Baby Felix, who dreams of becoming a Major League baseball player, incredibly travels forward in time to his future.
+There he meets the adult version of himself and discovers that he has become a Major League player.
 Through many exciting adventures, the two become great friends.